Accessing non-abelian quotients of the Grothendieck-Teichmueller group via elementary tools: Introduction

 In Section \ref{sec:GT-Kn}, we describe the set $\GT(\K)$ for an arbitrary element $\K \in \Dih$.
 This description is presented in Theorem \ref{thm:GT-Kn-set}.
 Due to the same theorem, every $\K \in \Dih$ is the only object of its connected component in the groupoid $\GTSh$.
 Therefore, for every $\K \in \Dih$, $\GT(\K) = \GTSh(\K, \K)$ and $\GT(\K)$ is a (finite) group.
 In this section, we also prove that the reduction homomorphism $\cR_{\H, \K}: \GT(\H) \to \GT(\K)$ is surjective for every pair $\H, \K \in \Dih$ with $\H \le \K$ (see Theorem \ref{thm:GTKn-redmap-strong}) and give an explicit description of the (finite) group $\GT(\K)$ for every $\K \in \Dih$ (see Proposition \ref{prop:pair-multiplication} and Theorem \ref{thm:GT-Kn-group}).

 Section \ref{sec:arithmetical} contains the main result of this paper (see Theorem \ref{thm:main}).
 First, we prove that all $\GT$-shadows with the target $\K \in \Dih$ satisfy the Lochak-Schneps conditions (see Theorem \ref{thm:LS-conditions}).
 Second, Theorem \ref{thm:main} gives an explicit bound on the number of arithmetical $\GT$-shadows with the target $\K \in \Dih$.
 We use this bound to prove that, for every $\al \in \ZZ_{\ge 2}$, the version of the Ihara homomorphism $\Ih_{\K^{(2^{\al})} } : G_{\QQ} \to \GT(\K^{(2^{\al})})$ is surjective.
-Finally, we construct the first example of a non-abelian (infinite) profinite quotient of $\GTh$ that receives the surjective homomorphism from $G_{\QQ}$ (see Theorem \ref{thm:infinite-quotient}).
-Moreover, we give an explicit description of this profinite quotient (see Proposition \ref{prop:lim-ML-Dih2}).
+Finally, we construct an explicit example of a non-abelian (infinite) profinite quotient of $\GTh$ that receives the surjective homomorphism from $G_{\QQ}$ (see Theorem \ref{thm:infinite-quotient} and Proposition \ref{prop:lim-ML-Dih2}).

 Appendix \ref{app:commutator-subgroup} contains the proof of the technical proposition about the commutator subgroup $[\F_2/\K_{\F_2} , \F_2/\K_{\F_2}]$ of $\F_2/\K_{\F_2}$ for $\K \in \Dih$.